moxley/hugo-blog/content/tensorflow-visualizing-weights.md

 Defined as a user story:

-* As a Tensorflow programmer
+* As a TensorFlow programmer
 * I want the ability to read a model's parameters during training
 * So that I can visualize them